Born-Infeld Electrogravity and Dyonic Black Holes: Born--Infeld electrogravity

 where \(\bar{M}\) denotes the inverse of \({M}\).
 Thus, the variation of the Lagrangian~(\ref{eq accion}) yields

 where \( \bar{q}^{\mu\nu} \) is the inverse of \( q_{\mu\nu} \),

 and

-In the Palatini formalism~\cite{Palatini}, \({\bf g}\), \({\bf \Gamma}\), and \({\bf A}\) are independent dynamical variables.
-The variation of the Lagrangian with respect to each of them leads to three equations governing the coupled dynamics of the metric, the affine connection, and the electromagnetic field.
+Since we adopt the Palatini approach, the variational procedure treats \({\bf g}\), \({\bf \Gamma}\), and \({\bf A}\) as independent dynamical variables.
+Therefore, the variation of the Lagrangian with respect to each of them leads to three equations that govern the coupled dynamics of the metric, the affine connection, and the electromagnetic field.

 The equation resulting from the variation with respect to the metric,

 is not strictly a dynamical equation since it does not contain second-order time derivatives; actually it is a constraint equation, as it relates the canonical variables and their momenta.
 This is a consequence of the absence of metric derivatives in the Lagrangian.
 Instead the Lagrangian contains derivatives of \({\bf \Gamma}\) and \({\bf A}\); so the dynamics will follow from varying it with respect to these variables.